 Things You'll Need

 The Toro 826LE snow blower uses a standard four-stroke Toro engine, which uses a carburetor instead of a throttle body to deliver fuel and air to the engine.
 At the beginning of every season, cleaning the carburetor to ensure the engine runs properly is a good idea.
 A snow blower runs during very cold weather, and ensuring the carburetor delivers the appropriate amount of gas and air to the engine is important.
-Unless you are adept at rebuilding carburetors, take steps to clean the carburetor without fully dismantling it.
+Unless you are adept at rebuilding carburetors, take steps to clean your Toro 826LE snow blower carburetor without fully dismantling it.
 This way, you do not have to adjust the jetting needles and the float.

 Locate the air cleaner on the opposite side of the engine from the muffler.
 The air cleaner is inside a black plastic box.
 Remove the screws that hold the air cleaner cover in place and then pull out the air cleaner.